-If you're thinking about buying an iPad but are not sure whether an iPad is for you, we can help.
+And if you're thinking about buying a tablet computer but aren't sure whether an iPad is for you, we can help.
 We've come up with 10 reasons you might want to buy an iPad, and you can find them over in our 10 reasons to buy an iPad feature.

 Where to buy your iPad

-Of course, the most obvious place to buy your iPad is from Apple, but that's not the only way.
+Of course, the most obvious place to buy your iPad is from Apple itself, but that's not the only way.
 Here, we take you through the options.

 If you do want to buy your iPad from Apple, there are two ways of doing so.
 The first is to head down to an Apple Retail Store and pick one up.
-You can buy the iPad Air, iPad 2 and iPad mini from Apple at time of writing, and you can expect to see the iPad mini 2 hit the shelves later in November.
+You can buy the iPad Air, iPad 4 (generally referred to as simply 'iPad with Retina display'), iPad mini (2) with Retina display and iPad mini (1) from Apple at time of writing.

 Ordering online won't mean you'll have a new iPad in your hands right away, but it should mean that it's on its way to you in the post.
-Apple's Online Store is taking orders for the iPad Air, iPad 2 and iPad mini, and, again, the iPad mini 2 is coming soon.
+Apple's Online Store is taking orders for the iPad Air, iPad 4, iPad mini 2 and iPad mini.

 Customers in the US are able to order their iPad Air online for in-store pickup, but UK customers don't have that option, so will need to go to a store to buy an iPad or order online for home delivery.

 The other option from Apple, if you've not got your heart set on one of Apple's newest iPads, is to visit the Apple Refurbished Store.
-You can save loads of money buy opting to buy a refurbished iPad from Apple rather than splashing out on a brand new iPad.
+You can save loads of money by opting to buy a refurbished iPad from Apple rather than splashing out on a brand-new iPad.